Australia’s Shane Heal Vs Dream Team 3: Best Performance Ever Against USA Olympic team?

 Aka VincentDa & RedApples fka Expiredpineapples.
 My alter-ego is a digital-marketing guy in Houston.
 Won editing awards & created obsolete flash websites that have been featured in mags like Sports Illustrated.
 Studied film & women at FSU during the golden age of hip-hop.
 Collects records, laserdiscs, sports memorabilia & toys.
 Father of 2 daughters that are more athletic and popular on YouTube.

-The Team USA trend seems to be letting teams (not from Nigeria) hang in there for a half and then a USA individual will catch fire and hit a bunch of three pointers in a row which will spark the team to win by a huge margin.
+The Team USA trend is to let teams (not from Nigeria) hang close for a half and then a player on the USA team will catch fire and hit a bunch of three pointers in a row, which will spark the team to win by a huge margin.